 |≥ 2 hours + 15 days|

-If the resource bound with your EIP is in arrears, the EIP will be unbound from the resource, become idle, and incur an idle fee.
+If the resource bound with your EIP is overdue, the EIP will be unbound from the resource, become idle, and incur an idle fee.
 If you do not need to use the EIP anymore, please release it on the Console.